Two journalism students interviewing a member of the public, using a camera and mic

 Learning

-• Practical journalism: you'll gather video, audio, interviews and copy from around the city, preparing the content using our professional-quality editing suite, newsrooms and broadcast studios.
+• Practical journalism assignments and workshops: you'll gather video, audio, interviews and copy from around the city, preparing the content using our industry standard editing suites, newsrooms and broadcast studios.
+Regular workshops with our creative media team will also teach you how to best harness our facilities.

 • Seminars and lectures: learn journalism ethics, law, history and critique through our lecture and seminar programmes.